michaelo/daya/README.md

 * Declare an edge-type

-        // will default to a simple, one-directional arrow when used in a relationship edge owns;
+        // Using only default properties - a simple, one-directional arrow when used in a relationship edge owns;

-        // will render a two-way arrow when used in a relationship edge twowaydataflow {
+        // or override particular properties - to render e.g a two-way arrow edge twowaydataflow {
             source_symbol=arrow_filled;
             target_symbol=arrow_filled;